-Director Role Biography Janice Fukakusa (Residency: Canada) Chief Administrative Officer and Chief Financial Officer, RBC Member of European Audit Committee and European Human Resources Committee.
-Started career with PricewaterhouseCoopers LLP where she obtained the professional designations of Chartered Accountant and Chartered Business Valuator.
-Holds a BA from University of Toronto and holds a MBA from Schulich School.
-Doug McGregor (Residency: Canada) Chairman and CEO of RBC Capital Markets Group Head, RBC Capital Markets and RBC Investor & Treasury Services Joined Pitfield MacKay Ross Limited in 1979 before moving to Marcil Trust in 1982.
-Marcil Trust was acquired by RBC in 1990.
-Holds a BA (Hons) and an MBA from the University of Western Ontario.
-Currently Chairman of the Board of Directors of Investment Industry Regulatory Organization of Canada (IIROC).
+Director Role Biography Janice Chief Administrative Janice started her career with PricewaterhouseCoopers Fukakusa Officer and Chief LLP, where she obtained the professional designations of Financial Officer, chartered accountant and chartered business valuator.
+(Residency: RBC Canada) She holds a BA from University of Toronto and holds an Member of Audit and MBA from Schulich School.
+European Human Resources Committees.
+Doug Chair and CEO of Doug joined Pitfield MacKay Ross Limited in 1979 McGregor RBC Capital Markets before moving to Marcil Trust in 1982.
+Marcil Trust was (Desidenary acquired by Royal Bank of Canada in 1990.
+(Residency: Dava holds a DA (Hons) and an MDA from the Canada) Doug holds a BA (Hons) and an MBA from the University of Western Ontario.
+Doug is currently Chairman of the Board of Directors of Resigned - 10 Investment Industry Regulatory Organization of Canada Feb 2016 (IIROC).
+(11100).